Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 #### Breakdown of Custom 3D Histogram of Oriented Gradients for Dimensionality Reduction

 The formulation of this Histogram of Oriented Gradients algorithm is loosely based off of recent research in the field of computer vision.
 However, this project translates this approach for 3 dimensions.
 Below is an overview of the methodology that is applied to both training and testing datasets.
-If you are not too fond of math, you can skip to the [next section](#visualizing-gradient-magnitude-azimuthal-angle-and-polar-angle)
+If you are not too fond of math, you can skip to the [next section](#visualizing-gradient-magnitude-azimuthal-angle-and-polar-angle)!
-)!

 **1.** Iterate through every sample and convert the frames to grayscale.